ASLeonard/pangenome_summer_school/slides/lecture_6.md

 # Pangenomic synteny

-Synteny Circos plot *can* be an informative way to compare assemblies.
+Synteny Circos plots *can* be an informative way to compare assemblies.

 . . .